Ibadan Oyo State, Nigeria Travel Guide

 Opportunities to learn traditional Yoruba fabric dyeing techniques from local artisan groups or cultural centers, sometimes in nearby Abeokuta.

-Dining at a local "buka" (a small, often open-air eatery) grants a genuine and immersive culinary experience.
+Dining at a local "buka" (a small, tend to be open-air eatery) grants a genuine and engaging culinary experience.
 These spots are ideal for trying traditional Nigerian meals.

 Explore major markets like Bodija and Dugbe for fresh, hot, and inexpensive ready-to-eat local dishes.